 JMCS members have access to the five SMC huts scattered throughout Scotland.
-The SMC considers the JMCS (all sections) to be a 'kindred club'.
-Specifically, this means that JMCS members can contact an SMC hut custodian directly, as individuals, to make a booking without going through the club secretary, or waiting for an official meet of the club to take place.
+The SMC considers the JMCS (all sections) to be a 'kindred club', which means that JMCS members can contact an SMC hut custodian directly, as individuals, to make a booking without going through the club secretary, or waiting for an official meet of the club to take place.

 In addition, JMCS members can purchase an annual 'SMC Season Ticket', which gives access to all the SMC huts for the duration of the year without any further payment.

-The club has reciprocal rights arrangements with the Fell and Rock and Oread clubs, giving JMCS members access to these clubs' huts (the Fell and Rock club obviously has a large number of huts in the Lake District, and two in Scotland, while the Oread has huts in both North Wales and Derbyshire).
+The club has reciprocal rights arrangements with the Fell and Rock and Oread mountaineering clubs, giving JMCS members access to their club huts (the Fell and Rock club obviously has a large number of huts in the Lake District, and two in Scotland, while the Oread has huts in both North Wales and Derbyshire).

 Web site plan